Strategies

 It isn't enough to just want votes from these groups at election time.
 Your County Party Committee needs these groups input, and they need to know that you take their issues seriously as well.
 Good old fashioned networking and listening skills are needed by the ambassador, as well as the entire Committee.

-16. "It's the economy, stupid."
+8. "It's the economy, stupid."

 A famous phrase coined in the early 90s by James Carville, and as relevant now as it was then.
 Read More...

 Historically the Democratic Party was the friend of the working class.
-Disregarding what our economy offers this group is a recipe for disaster.
+Disregarding what the economy offers this group is a recipe for disaster.
 Tax relief, a livable wage, affordable education and housing, should all be pillars of your platform.
 How are you going to address these issues?
 Does your message and marketing speak to these folks?

-17. Develop data analysis expertise.
+9. Develop data analysis expertise.

 Core data comes from County Elections offices as well as VoteBuilder and VAN.
 Ancillary databases can be incorporated as well.
 Read More...